gavin-manji/ceeloDiceGame/README.md

 # ceeloDiceGame
-A simple Cee-lo Dice game done as a project.
+A simple Cee-lo Dice game done as a project in Python programming language.

 Here is a small briefing about the game;